buley/personal/src/content/decisions.md

 - Type 3: Low-impact, high-frequency choices
 - Type 4: Strategic positioning decisions
 - Type 5: Resource allocation decisions

+> *"In any moment of decision, the best thing you can do is the right thing, the next best thing is the wrong thing, and the worst thing you can do is nothing." — Theodore Roosevelt*

 **Core Principle:**
 The depth of analysis should match the potential impact and reversibility of the decision.